Class of 2027 -- ranked by measurables, physical ceiling, and recruiting validation

 Filleman is a fascinating defensive prospect with rare size (6'3" 206) for a safety/nickel player who produced elite tackle numbers (112 tackles, 13 TFL) while also contributing significantly as a receiving threat (49 catches, 6 TDs).
 His best college projection is likely as a strong safety or hybrid linebacker in a defense that values versatility.
 He needs verified athletic testing and camp exposure to accelerate his recruitment, but his combination of size, instincts, tackling, and two-way production makes him a legitimate FCS/low-end FBS prospect with upside if his speed tests well.

-State champion triple jumper (44'2") who led all Colorado juniors with 8 INTs while also catching 32 balls for 560 yards and 7 TDs with 3 punt return TDs -- the ball skills and explosiveness are real.
-At 6'0" 150 lbs in 2A, he needs 30+ lbs and exposure at camps, but the verified track athleticism and elite ball-hawking make him a fascinating developmental prospect.
+State champion triple jumper (44'2") who led all Colorado juniors with 8 INTs while posting 32-560-7 and 3 punt return TDs at 6'0" -- the ball skills and explosiveness are electric.
+At 150 lbs playing 2A ball, he needs 25-30 lbs and camp verification, but the athletic profile screams sleeper.

 Munoz is a fascinating small-school two-way athlete with elite ball skills (8 INTs, 32 rec, 7 TDs, 3 PR TDs) and verified track & field explosiveness (3A state triple jump champion at 44-2).
 His 6'0" frame has significant room to fill out from 150 lbs, and if he can add 20-30 pounds while maintaining his speed and leaping ability, he has the physical tools to project as a D1 cornerback or slot receiver at the FCS/low-FBS level.
 The biggest hurdle is exposure -- he's completely off the national radar playing 2A football in rural Colorado and needs verified testing numbers and camp appearances to generate offers.